sebsto/amplify-ios-workshop/MOB304/instructions/content/10_prerequisites/20_installs.md

 # install Node.js & npm
 brew install node

 # install the AWS Amplify CLI
-npm install -g @aws-amplify/cli
+npm install -g @aws-amplify/cli@iosCodegenWorkshop
+# use this specific tag until https://github.com/aws-amplify/amplify-ios/issues/529 is resolved

 # install jq
 # required to import some data into our API and